arthurmaciel/amazontoscale/README.md

 - [Efficacy of cash transfers](https://www.givedirectly.org/research-on-cash-transfers/)

 # About the Author

-One pixel wealth was created by [Matt Korostoff](https://mkorostoff.github.io/)
+One pixel amazon was created by [Matt Korostoff](https://mkorostoff.github.io/)

 # Against Malaria